 Erica De Bruin

-My work focuses on civil-military relations and civil war.
-I am interested in particular in the dynamics of military coups, the spread of militarized policing, and the ways in which armed groups build legitimacy.
 My book, How to Prevent Coups d’état: Counterbalancing and Regime Survival, was published by Cornell University Press in 2020.
-My research has been published in published in the Journal of Peace Research and Journal of Conflict Resolution, Small Wars & Insurgencies, International Studies Review, and The Journal of the Middle East and Africa, as well as Foreign Affairs, The Washington Post, and Political Violence at a Glance.
-It has also been mentioned in The New Yorker, New York Times, Washington Post, Vox, Slate, and MSNBC, among other places.
+My research has been published in the Journal of Peace Research, Journal of Conflict Resolution, Small Wars & Insurgencies, International Studies Review, and The Journal of the Middle East and Africa, as well as Foreign Affairs, The Washington Post, and Political Violence at a Glance.
+It has also been mentioned in the New Yorker, New York Times, Washington Post, Newsweek, Vox, Slate, Bloomberg, and MSNBC, among other places.

-I am currently working on a National Science Foundation-funded project on the determinants of civilian support for criminal and political armed groups in Colombia, as well as a project on the spread of militarized policing supported by the American Political Science Association's Centennial Center.
+I am currently working on a National Science Foundation-funded project on the determinants of civilian support for criminal and political armed groups in Colombia, as well as a project on the causes and consequences of militarized policing supported by the American Political Science Association's Centennial Center.

-At Hamilton, I serve as the Director of the Justice and Security Program at the Arthur Levitt Public Affairs Center, and organize the Women in Political Science lecture series.
+At Hamilton, I am the Director of the Justice and Security Program at the Arthur Levitt Public Affairs Center, and organize the Women in Political Science lecture series.
 I teach courses on international security, civil-military relations, civil wars, and U.S. foreign policy.

 Erica De Bruin